 - Personal appeal with radio-buttons and relevant free-form text.
 This is our current approach, and it has blow the others out of the water both in terms of quantity, almost 100% response rate, and quality, usually at least a couple of sentences of clarification.

-Our current option has made the cancelation process a bit longer, but still incredibly short, and the feedback is still entirely optional.
+Our current option has made the cancellation process a bit longer, but still incredibly short, and the feedback is still entirely optional.
 Based on my experiences with the afore-mentioned approaches, I believe there are several key facets to our success with this approach.

 When using radio buttons and checkboxes, the labels of those options are incredibly important.
 For instance, an option for “Switched to a different service” is poor for a couple of reasons.
 If a customer is just trying out your service, they aren’t “switching”.
 Similarly, they may not be using another service but rather just sticking with a spreadsheet or sticky notes.
 So, we’ve gone with “Using something else instead.”
 This applies equally well whether someone is trying Sifter out or has been using it for years.